Make your website ADA compliant (checklist)

 What is WCAG (Web Content Accessibility Guidelines)?
 How WCAG is connected with ADA?

-While ADA covers all aspects of life and its requirements cover wheelchair ramps, sound cues on crosswalks and so on, the WCAG covers in detail only those things related to making the Internet more accessible for people with disabilities and its requirements relate solely to web content improvements, which we will focus on further in this article.
+While ADA covers all aspects of life and its requirements cover wheelchair ramps, sound cues on crosswalks, and so on, the WCAG covers in detail only those things related to making the Internet more accessible for people with disabilities and its requirements relate solely to web content improvements, which we will focus on further in this article.

-What are A, AA and AAA levels of conformance?
+What are A, AA, and AAA levels of conformance?

 The three levels of conformance express the degree of website accessibility, where A is the lowest and AAA is the highest level.
 For each web content accessibility guideline there is a success criterion that is testable, so it’s possible to define whether a web page managed to meet the criterion at one of the three levels of conformance.

-This means that if your website meets all success criteria for level AAA, it is considered to be highly accessible and the widest audience of users with disabilities of different kind can use your website content, while meeting level A is the minimum to make your website ADA compliant and accessible.
+This means that if your website meets all success criteria for level AAA, it is considered to be highly accessible and the widest audience of users with disabilities of a different kind can use your website content while meeting level A is the minimum to make your website ADA compliant and accessible.